northwestcoder/terraform-satori-audit-export/README.md

 satori_api_host = "app.satoricyber.com"
 ```

-8. Make sure you are in the directory where this repo is located, then:
+8. Make sure you are in the directory where this repo is located, and then:
 ```
 terraform init
 terraform validate